How Belief Works

 According to some psychologists and philosophers, we actually don’t think in the language, or languages, that we communicate in.
 Instead, the medium of thought is a universal mental language called the language of thought or mentalese.
 But the logic of the argument presented in this article – and of that presented in the next – equally applies to this understanding of thought.

-Regarding thinking about claim X, we obviously can do this while not believing X. For example, we obviously can think about the claim David is vegetarian while believing that David isn't vegetarian, or while not holding a belief about whether David is vegetarian.
-This fact can seem to disprove Spinoza's theory, but, as I'll explain later, it doesn't.
+Regarding thinking about claim X, we obviously can do this while not believing X. For example, we obviously can think about the claim David is vegetarian while believing that David isn't vegetarian, or that it's uncertain whether David is vegetarian.
+This fact can seem to disprove Spinoza's theory, but, as will become apparent later, it doesn't.

 We can actually think about a claim without it even existing in our mind.
 For example, if we know that David told Amy what his dietary restrictions are, but don't know what he said, then this claim doesn't exist in our mind, but we can think about it in the sense of thinking about its existence in David and Amy's minds.
 But I'm concerned in this argument with thinking about claim X in the sense that involves X existing in our mind, as thinking X does.
 And it’s this sense that I mean when I subsequently refer to thinking about X.